Yohan460/go-jamf-api/api/docs/EnrollmentSettingsV3.md

 `func (o *EnrollmentSettingsV3) HasAccountDrivenUserEnrollmentEnabled() bool`

 HasAccountDrivenUserEnrollmentEnabled returns a boolean if a field has been set.

+### GetAccountDrivenDeviceEnrollmentEnabled

+`func (o *EnrollmentSettingsV3) GetAccountDrivenDeviceEnrollmentEnabled() bool`

+GetAccountDrivenDeviceEnrollmentEnabled returns the AccountDrivenDeviceEnrollmentEnabled field if non-nil, zero value otherwise.

+### GetAccountDrivenDeviceEnrollmentEnabledOk

+`func (o *EnrollmentSettingsV3) GetAccountDrivenDeviceEnrollmentEnabledOk() (*bool, bool)`

+GetAccountDrivenDeviceEnrollmentEnabledOk returns a tuple with the AccountDrivenDeviceEnrollmentEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountDrivenDeviceEnrollmentEnabled

+`func (o *EnrollmentSettingsV3) SetAccountDrivenDeviceEnrollmentEnabled(v bool)`

+SetAccountDrivenDeviceEnrollmentEnabled sets AccountDrivenDeviceEnrollmentEnabled field to given value.

+### HasAccountDrivenDeviceEnrollmentEnabled

+`func (o *EnrollmentSettingsV3) HasAccountDrivenDeviceEnrollmentEnabled() bool`

+HasAccountDrivenDeviceEnrollmentEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)